TosbackCgusBridge-Bot/CGUs-versions/Safeway/Privacy Policy.md

 For answers to questions related to private health information, please direct your inquiry to Safeway's HIPAA Privacy Officer at the above address.
-Click here to view Safeway's HIPAA Privacy Policies.
+Safeway's current HIPAA Privacy Policy is incorporated here by this reference.
+Safeway strongly urges you to review the HIPAA Privacy Policy.